dhagge/restful/README.md

-# restful
+# restful.py
-Python framework for rest services with content negotiation
+Python framework for rest services that sits on top of web.py and uses content negotiation to delegate through to methods